ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/header/helpModal.md

 ## Context-Specific Content

-The HelpModal dynamically renders different content based on the current route
+The HelpModal dynamically renders different content based on the current route:

+- **Tech Radar**: Shows information about quadrants, rings, and how to use the radar
+- **Home**: Overview of the Digital Landscape features
+- **Statistics**: Guidance on filtering and interpreting language usage data
+- **Projects**: Instructions for navigating and filtering project information
+- **Review Dashboard**: Help for reviewers managing technologies
+- **Admin Dashboard**: Guidelines for banner and technology management

+Each context-specific help section includes links to more detailed documentation when applicable.

 ## Animation Implementation